skupperproject/skewer/example/README.md

 expr 1 / 0
 ~~~

-## Step 9: Expose the backend
+## Step 9: Expose the backend service

 We now have our sites linked to form a Skupper network, but no
 services are exposed on it.

-Skupper uses _listeners_ and _connectors_ to expose services.
+Skupper uses _listeners_ and _connectors_ to expose services
+across sites inside a Skupper network.
+A listener is a local
+endpoint for client connections, configured with a routing key.
 A
-listener is a local endpoint for client connections, configured
-with a routing key.
-A connector exists in a remote site and binds
+connector exists in a remote site and binds a routing key to a
-a routing key to a particular set of servers.
-Skupper routers
+particular set of servers.
+Skupper routers forward client
-forward client connections from local listeners to remote
+connections from local listeners to remote connectors with
-connectors with matching routing keys.
+matching routing keys.

 In West, use the `skupper listener create` command to create a
 listener for the backend.
 In East, use the `skupper connector